FAQ

 To handle different addresses with the same verification account, zkPass employs the overlay mode.
 For instance, if the hash value is detected to be the same, the current address verification will be marked as "pass," while the previously passed address will be marked as "invalid."
 This mode can also address the scenario where a user has lost their address.

-During the Pre-alpha TestNet, the test Nodes are operated by the zkPass team.
+On the early stage of the protocol development, the Nodes are operated by the zkPass team.
 As the network expands, there is an incentive for the community to participate and join the network until a dynamic equilibrium is attained.

 If the demand for verification rises, the revenue generated by the protocol and the individual nodes, as well as the number of nodes, will increase accordingly.
 However, as the number of nodes reaches a certain threshold, the income for each node will decrease, leading to a subsequent decrease in the number of nodes.